 It is also a great home remedy to treat mouth and stomach ulcers.

-What is the best way to use Raw (pachai) Sundakkai?
+Best way to use Raw Sundakkai

 The seeds present in the sundakkai makes them bitter which might also make your dish taste bitter.
 So when using raw, it is always better to smash them lightly with a stone pestle just to pop it open.

 Then proceed by washing them in plenty of water while squishing them with your fingers to get rid of most of the seeds.
 You can use these berries now in any dish of your choice.

 Note: Once sundakkai is smashed, it tends to become dark in color, so always keep them immersed in water to prevent discoloration.

 What is special about this sundaikkai Masaal Vadai?

 Unlike getting rid of the seeds which are actually good for us, that step is skipped.
 If you are worried that would make the vadai bitter, then chill.